Is My Quote Fair?

 What most Michigan homeowners get wrong on painting quotes

-These are the overcharges that show up most often on painting quotes in Michigan and similar regional markets.
-None of them are universal — but if you see one on your quote, it's worth pushing back.
+These are line items that commonly run above typical regional ranges on painting quotes in Michigan and similar regional markets.
+None are universal — but if you see one on your quote, it may be worth asking the contractor to walk through the pricing.

 Scope creep is the gradual expansion of a project's scope beyond what was originally contracted, usually without matching schedule or budget changes.